 Both SID and SAI are prepared in a format prescribed by the security market regulator SEBI and submitted to it.
 The content of the document needs to flow in the sequence prescribed in the format.
 In addition the mutual fund is permitted to add any disclosure which it feels is material for the investor.
 The other information in SID are dividends and distributions, Inter scheme transfers, Associate transactions, Borrowing by the mutual fund, NAV and Valuation of assets of the scheme, Redemption or repurchase, Accounting policies, Tax treatment, and Investors rights and services are other important aspects,

-Key Information Memorandum
+What is Key Information Memorandum?

 The Key Information Memorandum or KIM is the abridged form of the scheme information document serving the cause of investors by mentioning the key sections of the offer document.
 This document sets forth the information, which a prospective investor ought to know before investing.
 There is a standard format prescribed by the market regulator SEBI for KIM also as investors may not be sophisticated in legal or financial matters it is advised by the regulator that care should therefore be taken to present the information in the offer document in simple language and in a clear, concise and easily understandable manner.